setrar/MALIS/projects/proj1/REPORT.md

 - [ ] Task 2.

-Studying the `curse of dimensionality` issue, we figured there was no need to exceed the 300 neighbor count so I tested through the notebook by ,first, adding manual code and then looping through a function.
+Studying the `curse of dimensionality` issue, we figured there was no need to exceed the 300 neighbor count so we tested through the notebook by ,first, adding manual code and then looping through a function.
 The function was removed since it was causing delays in the execution a k-NN range was used to determine the best k.

 The range loop returned with an accuracy score of 80.54% for 246, 247 neighbor points.

-The
+The model speed needs to be worked on since despite the Python interpreter being slow, room for improvment is always possible.